topfont/topfont.github.io/README.md

 <br>

 <p align=center><p width=200>
-Topfont  is a community-sourced project to find the best combination font, the **Topfont**.
+  Topfont  is a community-sourced project to find the best combination font, the <b>Topfont</b>.
 It works by pitting glyphs from various fonts against eachother 1-on-1, and synthesises a whole new font that uses the most popular letter glyph across all fonts for each letter.

 </p></p>